Map of the whole of Shiga Prefecture

 These are the ruins of the castle on Mt.
 Azuchi where Oda Nobunaga resided.
 They have been designated as a National Special Historic Site.
 Azuchi Castle took about three years from 1576 to complete by Oda Nobunaga.
 It was built to mark the start of the Azuchi–Momoyama period (1573-1603).
 However, it burnt down during the Honnoji Incident, in which the Oda Nobunaga was assassinated, and only the stone walls remain.
 On the south side of Mt.
 Azuchi, you can see a moat that preserves traces of the past.
 There are the cornerstones left in the keep and Honmaru sites and the Oda Nobunaga Mausoleum built by Toyotomi Hideyoshi left in the Ninomaru site.
 Near the Kurogane-mon Gate ruins, a little down east from the keep site, are magnificent stone walls.
 In the middle of the mountain, there are also the ruins of the house quarters for the vassals.
 When you go north along the mountain peak, you will see the Hakkaku-daira and Yakushi-daira plains.
 There are many passages to the central part of the castle: Otemichi Road to the south entrance, Higashimonmichi Road, Dodobashiguchimichi Road, and Karameteguchi Road.
 It is said that the outer layers of the castle were painted in vermilion, blue, and white, and the top layer was in gold.
 It was also equipped with a room decorated with ink paintings drawn by Kano Eitoku and a room finished with brilliant coloring on a golden ground, which is said to have been made by incorporating Japan's highest level of technique and art stylishness at that time.
 It is said that Azuchi Castle was the first to feature a full-fledged keep in Japan, leaving its mark on history as a famous castle site.
 Address9-1 Moto 9, Tameshin-cho, Omihachiman City, Shiga Prefecture, Japan Opening HoursVaries according to season: summer Mon-Fri (entrance until 16:00/close at 17:00), Sat-Sun, national holidays (entrance at 16:30/close at 17:30).
 Regular Closing DayThe mountain may be closed due to inclement weather.
 Website

-• Hieizan Enryakuji Temple no name
+• Hieizan Enryakuji Temple Recommended spots

 スポット画像未設定